Quicken Personal Loans Review

 Quicken Loans offers a streamlined application for experienced loan shoppers and excellent customer support to help those who are new to the process.

-Quicken Loans offers most major loan types and a fast application process that could get you approved in as little as eight minutes.
+Quicken Loans offers most major loan types, including personal loans under Rocket Loans, and a fast application process that could get you approved in as little as eight minutes.
 Just fill out the online application and it’ll pull your personal and financial data into the system and verify it automatically, so you don’t have to wait for a representative to do it for you.
 But if you do need help, customer service agents are standing by.

 Like all mortgage lenders, Quicken’s rates vary depending on the day and your creditworthiness, but they are consistently more affordable than its competitors, Wells Fargo and Citibank.
 If you’re not ready to apply yet, you can sign up for text or email alerts whenever the rates change, so you can quickly lock in a low rate.